Peterson named honorary chairperson for walk

-The 14th annual Sauk/Adams counties Alzheimer’s Walk will be virtual this year due to the pandemic, with a special online presentation on Sept.
+The 14th Annual Columbia/Marquette Counties Alzheimer’s Walk will be virtual this year due to the pandemic, with a special online presentation on Sept.
 19. The Alzheimer’s & Dementia Alliance of Wisconsin has named Ardyce Peterson the honorary chairperson.

-In 2011, her husband Norm was diagnosed with Alzheimer’s.
-They were married for 67 years.
-In January 2014, they were invited to attend a Memory Café in Portage.
-“It was always so upbeat, positive, and I quickly found out that this is where we ‘fit.'
-The Alzheimer’s journey can be long and quite lonely when you can no longer have shared memories.
-However, I am so thankful for the knowledge I’ve received through our participation in the Memory Café and the ADAW Support Group.
-It is the most valuable resource" Ardyce Peterson said.

 Registration is open, visit alzwisc.org/alzheimers-walks to sign up.
 Walkers, individuals, teams and families, are encouraged to “Walk Your Way,” at home, at a neighborhood park or wherever is comfortable.